jema28/react-week-v2/README.md

 08:30 - 09:30 Intro to React and bundlers
 09:30 - 11:00 Intro to functional components with props
-11:00 - 12:30 Intro to class components with state
+11:00 - 12:30 Intro to classes / class components with state
 12:30 - 13:30 LUNCH
 13:30 - 16:30 Forms, event listeners and methods on class components